 A: No. As a member of The C.R.E.W., learning new skills is part of the job.

 Q: Is there room for growth at The C.R.E.W. ?

 A: Absolutely.
 C.R.E.W.
-Members who learn the skills and are ready for more responsibility can become C.R.E.W.
-Leaders, and then at age 26+, become Supervisors and lead their own teams.
+Members who learn the skills and are ready for more responsibility can become C.R.E.W. leaders, specialists in certain skill areas, and become supervisors to lead their own teams.